Updated: Oct 29

 It has become my morning charge to literally put words down, now using the magic of a keyboard supplied on my HP laptop.
 I start with a single thought in the form of a sentence, or expression and go from there.
 Today, my writing is mostly centered on observations gathered from living in NW Michigan, thirty miles west of Traverse City.

 I fine-tune the creations with touches here and there transforming them into my written posts.
-An old saying comes to mind about this process.
+An old saying comes to my mind about this process.
 I am simply adding “spit and polish” to the initial thought and statement.

-Proper grammar and punctuation are still a bit elusive for me and tutorials certainly are not my favorite form of enlightenment; But I work at it, as evidenced in this piece.
+Proper grammar and punctuation are still a bit elusive for me and tutorials certainly are not my favorite form of enlightenment; But I work at it, as evidenced in this essay.
 The world’s ever-changing acceptance of a less formal lexicon perhaps has helped a guy like me.